The first integral cohomology of pure mapping class groups: Introduction

 \section{Introduction}

-Throughout this article, a surface refers to an orientable, connected, second-countable 2-manifold with (possibly empty) compact boundary.
+Throughout this article---unless otherwise noted---a surface refers to an orientable, connected, second-countable 2-manifold with (possibly empty) compact boundary.
 Associated to every such surface $S$ is its mapping class group, written $\map S$, which is the group of orientation-preserving homeomorphisms of $S$ up to isotopy, where all homeomorphisms and isotopies fix the boundary of $S$ pointwise.
 The {\em pure mapping class group}, written $\pmap S$, is the subgroup of $\map S$ whose elements induce the trivial permutation on the set of topological ends of $S$.

 The structure of $\map S$ is generally well-understood when $S$ is of finite type, that is, when $\pi_1(S)$ is finitely generated.
 In contrast, infinite-type mapping class groups have been less studied, although there has been a recent surge of activity in exploring their structure.
 The work to date has largely focused on highlighting the similarities between infinite-type mapping class groups and their finite-type counterparts \cite{AFP, BavardHyperbolic, BavardIsomorphisms, DurhamGraphs, PatelAlgebraic, HernandezAlexander}.
-Nevertheless, the comparison between both has strong limitations \cite{BavardBig, PatelAlgebraic}.
+Nevertheless, the comparison between the two have strong limitations \cite{BavardBig, PatelAlgebraic}.

 The goal of this article is to exhibit another fundamental difference between the finite-type and the infinite-type settings.
-Recall that a classical result of Powell \cite[Theorem 1]{PowellTwo} states that if $S$ is of finite type and has genus at least 3, then $\pmap S$ is perfect; in other words, it has trivial abelianization.
+It is a classical result, that if $S$ is of finite type and has genus at least 3, then $\pmap S$ is perfect, that is, it has trivial abelianization (see \cite[Section 5.1]{FarbPrimer} for a proof).
 It follows that every homomorphism to $\bz$ is trivial.
-Our main result asserts that in most infinite-genus cases, there exist nontrivial homomorphisms to $\mathbb{Z}$; moreover, we construct all such homomorphisms.
+Our main result asserts that in most infinite-genus cases, there exist nontrivial homomorphisms to $\mathbb{Z}$.
+Let \( T \) denote a torus with an open disk removed, then a \emph{handle} in a surface refers to an embedded copy of \( T \).
+Intuitively, a topological end of a surface is \emph{accumulated by genus} if there is a sequence of handles escaping to the end.